AssemblyScript/website/src/status.md

 |------------------------|-----------------
 | 🐤 **Functional**
 | Classes and interfaces | Largely implemented in linear memory.
 Some caveats.
 (GC 🦄)
+| Standard library       | Largely implemented in linear memory.
+Some caveats.
 | Garbage collection     | Implemented in linear memory for now.
 (GC 🦄)
 | Interop with JS        | Enabled by the [loader](./loader.md).
 (GC / Type imports / Interface Types 🦄)
 |